{//% unless portal.user.is_agent %} Tickets

 HINT

-Not all bid preferences are available in all configurations.
-If you do not see a bid preference that is mentioned in this topic when you log in, then your system is not configured to make it available.
+Please note that the availability of bid preferences can vary by system configuration.
+If a bid preference mentioned in this topic is not visible when you log in, it means your system is not configured to offer it.

 Every Pairing Bid Group starts with a Pairing Bid Group line item and ends with an Award Pairings line.